zx80/flask-simple-auth/DOCUMENTATION.md

 ### Error Handling

-Raising the `ErrorResponse` exception with a message and status from any user-defined function generates a `Response` of this status with the text message as contents.
+Raising the `ErrorResponse` exception with a message, status, and possibly headers and content type from any user-defined function generates a `Response` of this status with the text message as contents.

 The following directives provide convenient configuration about error
 handling: